local-motion/product/functionality/users_and_access/user_types.md

 Anonymous users are users that have not authenticated themselves.

 ### Regular users
-Anyone can register themselves as a user with their e-mail address.
+Anyone can register themselves as a user.
 During registration an authentication method is established.
 After such an user has properly authenticated himself by a login procedure that user qualifies as a regular user.